GrinnellCollegeLibraries/Ares-Alma-Connector/README.md

 1. A reserve request already exists in Ares.
 2. The course for that reserve request exists in both Ares and Alma.
 3. There is a unique identifier for each course that exists both in Ares and in the Searchable IDs in Alma.
+4. If you’re using multiple reading lists per course in Alma, all of the reading lists for each course already exist.
+(If you only use one reading list per course, the cloud app will automatically create that reading list if it doesn’t already exist.)

 To use the app:
 1. Navigate to the Alma record for the requested item, preferably by doing a physical item search by barcode and scanning in the item.